 Hi and welcome back to another week on the Chrissie Murphy Designs Blog.
-Today I’m going to be talking about being intentional because I’ve recently come to believe it’s a must-have skill for any zentangle Artist.
+Today I’m going to be talking about being intentional because I’ve recently come to believe it’s a must-have skill for any Expressive.
 Are you being intentional when you create?
-Or are you the type of artist that wings it?
+Or are you the type of Expressive that wings it?
 You go wherever the breeze takes you.
 Trust me when I say being intentional is not about clipping your creative wings and being grounded, instead it’s about something that provides direction, objectivity and aim.
-So if you are a zentangle artist that wings things, stick around…
+So if you are an Expressive that wings things, stick around…

 Creating had become complicated…